Motion blur (media): Animation

 Motion lines in cel animation are drawn in the same direction as motion blur and perform much the same duty.

 Go motion is a variant of stop motion animation that moves the models during the exposure to create a less staggered effect.

 Computer graphics

 In 2D computer graphics, motion blur is an artistic filter that converts the digital image/bitmap/raster image in order to simulate the effect.

 Many graphical software products (e.g. Adobe Photoshop or GIMP) offer simple motion blur filters.
 However, for advanced motion blur filtering including curves or non-uniform speed adjustment, specialized software products (e.g. VirtualRig Studio) are necessary.

-Biology
+Physiology

 When an animal's eye is in motion, the image will suffer from motion blur, resulting in an inability to resolve details.
 To cope with this, humans generally alternate between saccades (quick eye movements) and fixation (focusing on a single point).
 Saccadic masking makes motion blur during a saccade invisible.
 Similarly, smooth pursuit allows the eye to track a target in rapid motion, eliminating motion blur of that target instead of the scene.

+If their velocity exceeds the temporal resolution of the visual system, moving figures will be rendered with smeared contours or as a streaks that average the received light across its path.
+The effect is more obvious with luminous objects moving through darkness, due to the relative sluggish processing by rod cells that dominate scotopic vision.